 - The third pillar (private pension) consists of optional savings.
 The payments you make into the third pillar supplement the provisions of the first and second pillars so that, even when you’re older, you can still do the things you want or guarantee yourself a standard of living that meets your own personal needs.
 If you pay into the fixed pension plan (pillar 3a), you can save on taxes or optimize how much tax you pay.
-Find out more about this in our article “Retirement savings 3a: you can still save on taxes this year”.
+Find out more about this in our article “Retirement savings 3a: save on taxes with these tips”.
 You can also calculate your potential tax saving with the PostFinance retirement fund calculator.

 Let’s take a closer look at the pension fund in the context of the second pillar – as this is a vital part of your personal retirement funds.